NASA satellite to measure water in Earth's soil sent into orbit

 | CAPE CANAVERAL, Fla.

+"It's the metabolism of the system," said Dara Entekhabi, lead scientist of NASA's Soil Moisture Active Passive (SMAP) observatory.

 The 127-foot (39 meter) rocket, built and flown by United Launch Alliance (ULA), blasted off at 6:22 a.m.
-PST (9 a.m.
-ET) from Vandenberg Air Force Base, located on California's central coast, a live NASA Television broadcast showed.
+PST (1422 GMT) from Vandenberg Air Force Base, located on California's central coast, a live NASA Television broadcast showed.

 Perched on top on the rocket was NASA's 2,100-pound (950 kg) SMAP, which will spend at least three years measuring the amount of water in the top 2 inches of Earth's soil.